robsta/brightfamecms/README.markdown

 Brightfame
 ==========

-Brightfame is a content-management system written in PHP built on top of the Zend Framework.
+Brightfame is a content-management system written in PHP and built on top of the Zend Framework.

 Installation
 ------------